What Does Insubordination Mean?

 Insubordination is defined by the California Supreme Court as the refusal to obey or carry out an order that a superior "is entitled to give and entitled to have obeyed."

 Some states require more than one instance of insubordination or disobedience to be reported.
 Mississippi is one example.
 The Supreme Court in that state defines insubordination as a continuing or constant intentional refusal to obey an order, whether direct or implied.
 The order has to be reasonable and also given by and with the proper authority.

 If an employee's actions are justifiable in refusing to perform a task, this isn't generally considered to be insubordination.

-Employers can avoid legal battles by making it clear company-wide what constitutes insubordination as well as sub par work performance.
+Employers can avoid legal battles by making a clear, company-wide policy that defines insubordination as well as sub-par work performance.
 One of the best ways to make this clear is to maintain up-to-date, complete documentation relating to personnel decisions and how they affect all employees in the organization.